ForNeVeR/xaml-math/Additional-license-info.md

 >
 > [...]

-If you need access to the technical email headers of these messages to clarify their validity, please directly contact friedrich@fornever.me
+If you need access to the actual email headers of these messages to verify their validity, please contact the maintainer of this project directly at friedrich@fornever.me.

 [jmathtex]: http://jmathtex.sourceforge.net/